openedx/edx-documentation/en_us/video/source/video_overview.rst

 ************************************

 In Studio, course teams can monitor the progress of each video that they upload and obtain its unique video ID.
-After the encoding and hosting process for a file completes successfully, the course team adds its video ID to a video component in the course outline.
+After the file uploads to the edX servers successfully, it is given a status of Ready and the course team can add its video ID to a video component in the course outline.
 For more information, see :ref:`Adding Videos to a Course`.

 .. image:: Images/add_video_process.png
  :alt: Flowchart of course team uploading a video, followed by edX assigning a